 Best is our current trip!
 We are living on our sailboat traveling where the wind takes us (and where we are allowed entry).

 The Galapagos islands.
-I love the animals, nature and that all of it is protected.
-We are hoping to return on our sailboat and will happily follow all of the requirements to keep it protected.
+I love animals and nature, and all of it is protected.
+We are hoping to return to our sailboat and will happily follow all of the requirements to keep it protected.

 I like to hike the highest hill.
 Here in the Caribbean, it means climbing volcanoes no matter the weather or the state of my shoes LOL.